Updated: Sep 27

-The unfortunate of us with fibromyalgia know that things like sleep disorders, cognitive issues, and emotional problems come with chronic pain and tender point tenderness.
-I learned many years ago working as a registered nurse was mindfulness therapy and mindfulness techniques, which can be very useful in overcoming pain, emotional distress, and cognitive issues seen in fibromyalgia.
+The unfortunate of us with fibromyalgia know that sleep disorders, cognitive issues, and emotional problems come with chronic pain and tender point tenderness.
+However, I learned many years ago working as a registered nurse was mindfulness therapy and mindfulness techniques, which can be very useful in overcoming pain, emotional distress, and cognitive issues seen in fibromyalgia.

-Mindfulness focuses on here-and-now issues and attempts to draw away from past traumas, past issues, and worries about the future.
+Mindfulness focuses on here-and-now issues and attempts to draw away past traumas, past issues, and worries about the future.
 In mindfulness, all that is happening you accept and embrace as part of the living condition.
 In many ways, mindfulness can reduce the common symptoms of depression and anxiety, often part and parcel of living with fibromyalgia.

 Mindfulness is a tool that anyone with or without emotional difficulties can use and is an excellent life approach.
-It's about accepting life, not focusing on anything other than what is directly felt, heard, seen, or experienced, regardless of your current mental and emotional state.
+It's about accepting life, not focusing on anything other than directly felt, heard, seen, or experienced, regardless of your current mental and emotional state.

-You can perform mindfulness moment-to-moment to focus on that which is around you and within you, rather than what has happened to you in the past or might happen to you in the future.
+You can perform mindfulness moment-to-moment to focus on what is around you and within you, rather than what has happened to you in the past or might happen to you in the future.
 Mindfulness is all about being nonjudgmental and accepting the feelings that exist no matter how they exist.

-Some of the studies conflicted with one another, but the researchers felt it was due to the multitude of ways the earlier studies were performed.
-Some of the older studies didn't include adequate control groups, so the placebo effect may have taken place, allowing other therapies to be just as useful as mindfulness therapies in managing these chronic pain conditions.
+Some of the studies conflicted with one another, but the researchers felt it was due to the many ways the earlier studies were performed.
+Some of the older studies didn't include adequate control groups, so the placebo effect may have taken place, allowing other therapies to be as useful as mindfulness therapies in managing these chronic pain conditions.
 The study showed, in particular, an anxiety reduction when the individuals practiced the techniques used in mindfulness therapy.
 Anxiety is a common problem in fibromyalgia and was relieved when the study participants used mindfulness techniques compared to placebo treatments.
 Things like quality of life, depression, and fatigue were also lessened when they practiced mindfulness.